flypy/flypy/docs/source/polymorphism.rst

 Specialization and Generalization
 ---------------------------------
-In numba-lang we need the flexibility to choose between highly specialized and optimized code, but also more generic, modular, code.
+In flypy-lang we need the flexibility to choose between highly specialized and optimized code, but also more generic, modular, code.
 The reason for the latter is largely compilation time and memory use (i.e. avoiding "code bloat").
 But it may even be that code is distributed or deployed pre-compiled, without